 It is also important to ask the breeder to provide the actual health certificates for DM, MDR1, OFA or PennHip Results for hips and OFA elbow results.
 All breeders screened for recognition as official breeders of the ABBSC have provided all the necessary registration and health certificates of the dogs they are breeding but please see the certificates provided by your breeder.

 The BBS/WSS is a breed that will gain in popularity quickly because of its beauty and exceptional character.
 The FCI standard must be strongly enforced and consumers must have the necessary education to know what they’re purchasing.
 Just as several breeds have suffered in quality from breeders trying to cash out on a breed’s popularity, it’s important to be a discriminating consumer so one is not purchasing a white shepherd when they’re trying to buy a Berger Blanc Suisse/White Swiss Shepherd.

 The American Berger Blanc Suisse Club is a strong national club needed to promote education which is easily accessible to those future homes of the BBS.
-This education should persuade breeders to follow the breeding practices, of the circular, if they want to claim they are Berger Blanc Suisse/White Swiss Shepherd Breeders.
+This education should persuade breeders to follow the breeding practices of the FCI if they want to claim they are breeding Berger Blanc Suisse/White Swiss Shepherd.